 What about side effects?

 There are few side effects from the mifepristone.
-After the misoprostol you can expect bleeding, cramping and some patients get flu-like symptoms such as nausea, diarrhea, headache, fever and chills.
+After the misoprostol you can expect bleeding, cramping (moderate to severe lasting a few hours) and some patients get flu-like symptoms such as nausea, diarrhea, headache, fever and chills.
 Many patients have few or no side effects.

 What are the costs?

 If you have BC medical (MSP), your office visits for the medication abortion is covered in British Columbia.
 The cost for the Mifepristone is also covered by the government.
-There will be a fee of $25.00 to cover the cost of the pain medications we will give you and in office blood testing if required.
-If you do not have BC medical the cost is $400.00 for the office visits and $325.00 for the medications.
+There will be a cost of approx. $30.00 at the pharmacy for pain medication.
+If you have extended health insurance this may cover the cost.

 How can we know if the abortion is completed?

-If it is difficult for you to come back to our clinic, we can follow the progress of the abortion with blood tests instead of ultrasounds and arrange skype/facetime follow up visits.
+If it is difficult for you to come back to our clinic, we can follow the progress of the abortion with blood tests instead of ultrasounds and arrange virtual follow up visits.

 What if it doesn’t work?